Syab/url-shortener-nodejs/README.md

 - Your system should have NodeJS installed (v10 and above)
 - Your system should have npm installed (v6.13.x and above)
 - You should have the database started up.
-- See   to set up DB infrastructure.
+- See https://github.com/Syab/db-setup-mariadb-python to set up DB infrastructure and table/s.
 - See https://github.com/Syab/url-shortener-nextjs to start up frontend.

 ### Getting Started